Call Frontpoint

 Frontpoint Door Sensor

-If someone were to break in, I guess I could just huck the sensor at them.
-Kidding, but these sensors do look like they were made back in the ‘90s.
+Of course, if someone were to break in, you could huck sensors at them.
+They could do some damage.
+Kidding.
+Honestly, though, these sensors do look like they were made back in the ‘90s.
 Have a look at the picture below, with the Frontpoint sensor above the Ring Alarm sensor.
 Notice the difference?
-(For more differences and similarities between the two systems, read our Frontpoint vs. Ring comparison.)

 Frontpoint Door Sensor vs Ring Sensor